pradyuishere/Machine-Learning/readme.txt

 Python version 3.6.5
-I am just a beginner so sorry for the mistakes with the data types.
 Also, a1 in the name of the python file indicates the question belongs to hw0 and similarly a2 indicates a question from hw1.

 Problem 1: This plots a straight line regression.
 We can clearly observe our model not entirely capturing the relation between the input and output labels.